There’s one thing you’ll need to convert more website visitors: credibility.

-The easier it is for website visitors to understand what you’re saying to them, the easier it is for them to be persuaded to do what you want.
+The easier it is for website visitors to understand what you’re saying to them, the easier it is to persuade them to do what you want.

 Which one is easier to understand?

-The easier your content is to understand, the more familiar it feels, thus the easier it is for visitors to make a decision to buy.
+The easier your content is to understand, the more familiar it feels, thus the easier it is for visitors to decide to buy.

-28. Good grammar matters because it’s part of the first impression customers form about your brand.
+Yeap, spelling and grammar matters because it’s part of the first impression customers form about your brand.
 A typo here or there won’t ruin your credibility, but a consistent pattern of bad grammar hurts your credibility.
 Sites like Grammarly can help keep your grammar in check.

 Website visitors often have a hard time with search.
 The keywords they use don’t always lead them to what they’re looking for.
 So, it’s often a good idea to redirect searches to navigation whenever possible.

 Your website navigation communicates trustworthiness to visitors.
 They expect your navigation to be organized and to use appropriate imagery and colors.